oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

   ![Database Actions Log-in screen with the QTEAM user](images/qteam-login.png)

-4. This will take you to the Autonomous Database **Database Actions** page (shown below), with a link to Data Studio.
+4. This will take you to the Autonomous AI Database **Database Actions** page (shown below), with a link to Data Studio.

   ![The Database Actions home page](images/dbactions.png)